Corinna's Online Guide to Wise Woman Herbal Medicine

 Wise woman herbal medicine making recap

-When deciding which method to use, consider what constituents you want to extract and what use you have in mind.
+When deciding which method to use, consider what type of constituents you want to extract and what purpose you have in mind.
+That will inform which menstruum you want to use (menstruum is a just a fancy word for the type of liquid into which you're extracting your herbal medicine).

 Making your own medicines is a powerful act in itself.
 Herbs that are foraged fresh and harvested locally tend to be more potent than those shipped in by large companies from around the world.